Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 > 20% (Arky) + 50/75% (Attack buff) + 25% (Sigurd) - 90% (morale) = -20% to +20% attack debuff/buff

-There's no ideal attack % buff, sometimes you might want more, sometimes you might want less, you need to fine tune Yufine damage so she don't kill mobs too fast else the buffs might elapsed on an unlucky no counter/extension streak.
+There's no ideal attack % buff, sometimes you might want more, sometimes you might want less, you need to fine tune Yufine damage so she don't kill mobs too fast else the buffs might elapsed on an unlucky no counter/extension streak.  **You can also use reflect to enhance damage but that might mess up some runs*

 <br/>